psviderski/uncloud-recipes/nats/README.md

 # NATS cluster

-The config enables Jetstream (streams, KV, object storage) by default, which requires a leader and at least three nodes for the cluster to elect one.
+This config enables Jetstream (streams, KV, object storage) by default, which requires a leader and at least three nodes for the cluster to elect one.
 You can disable Jetstream in the `nats-server.conf` if you do not need it.

 ## Setup